apachols/rabble/docs/NOTES.md

 ## TODO

-- Test Victory conditions
+- Saw a bug playing a single letter?

+- Show score during play (on the board)

+- Can check word in dictionary (without modal?)

+- Fix Tile CSS at the bottom of the board

-- Scoring needs to work
+- Blank choose responds to character key press

-- Turn list needs to show actual words
+* Tests for Rabble game file

 - Need to untangle handleInputChange and GameControls.tsx

+- Three / Four player

 * Exchange pops a modal or something

-* Can check word in dictionary (without modal?)

-* Join autopopulates existing nickname
+* Join auto-joins game if nickname present

+- Can we recover player 1 (incognito) with lost credentials?

 * Add an integration test that checks all the turns plus the racks against the config.